stuffedwombat/stuffedwombat.github.io/qa.md

 ### Are there any parts of game development you feel don’t get as much attention as they should?
 The churn.
 The long middle.
 The endless stumbling without perceiveable progress.

 There's that middle section of a project, after you've set up the foundations but before you're wrapping it all up, where nothing seems to really progress.
 It's as if you're crawling toward a goal on the horizon but every meter you gain with bleeding nails just shows you how far you still have to go.

+It's as if you don't have enough information to make decisions yet, so you just have to try more and more stuff.
+Projects that become bloated with features in the middle of development will get dragged down by their weight.
+It's crucial to keep rolling back changes that don't work and to cut large, painful chunks of stuff to keep everything moving.
+The relief after shedding old weight is not  going to last long in this phase.
+You now know one thing that you shouldn't do, but there's still infinite things that you could do next.

+This is a place that only presevereance and vision can help you cross.
+External deadlines might lead to a finished project, but if the project isn't where it needs to be,  being forced to finish is going to completely drain your life forces, leaving you bitter and sad and full of regret.
+Being indie and, technically, not beholden to anyone means that instead of putting yourself through keeping the deadline, you just slowly abandon the project in favour of the next cool thing.

+If you really want to drop your project in the middle then be honest about it.
+Put it to rest with dignity, don't just slowly deprive it of oxygen over multiple months.
+Look at what went wrong in the production and reflect on that.

+It's really hard to know wether or not to call it quits.
+It's in the long middle where I keep pushing back deadlines the most often, where I experiment the most with my workflow and various types of documentin my process.
+You need something small, something concrete, that allows you to confirm to yourself that you are actually moving.
+You need to change the artstyle maybe.
+It's a painful decision but the knock-on effects will speed up your asset creation.
+Now that you actually have a reliable understanding of how long it takes to create an asset, you realise that you have planned too many assets.
+You need to cut them.
+How?
+The solution to that problem will inevitably impact the pacing of the game, which will then oh my god does this ever end?!

+The road seems impossibly long, but then, one day, you play through the rough skeleton of the game (bits of sinews and muscles and skin hanging loosely on the analogy) and you realise that you can finish this thing if you just make one last pass of scope reduction.
+After this final cutting & cauterising, you'll be able to actually start wrapping up.

+You made it through.
+How?
+Thanks to a contradictory cocktail of persevereance & adaptability.
+You probably kept your vision but you definitely had to change how it was expressed.
+Welcome to the world of creative pragmatism.

+Next time, it will be a little bit easier.
+Not the work itself.
+It will be cruelling and hard and impossible in completely new and unexpected ways.
+But getting through the middle will be easier because now you know, in that kind of physical way - with your body instead of your mind, that it is possible to make it through.

+I guess most projects die in their very early stages, but the middle is the next big hurdle.
+Once I make it through this phase of endless iterations over nothing, the project always releases.

+<br><br><br>

 *@SomeVolp asks:*